 If you know anything about the history of Who Framed Roger Rabbit, dirty jokes are basically the bread and butter of the original book's author, Gary K. Wolf.
 His surreal brand of dark humor gave birth to the somewhat watered-down style of the film.

-The finished product isn’t just a textbook example of the hero’s journey, or an intersection of high and low cultures.The adult humor of Who Framed Roger Rabbit includes some of the smartest dumb jokes you’ll ever see or hear, and even if you know about some of the more famous adult bits, there’s no way you caught them all.
-Thank goodness you have this list to help you find all of the dirty jokes in Who Framed Roger Rabbit.
+The finished product isn’t just a textbook example of the hero’s journey, or an intersection of high and low cultures - the adult humor in Who Framed Roger Rabbit includes some of the smartest dumb jokes you’ll ever see or hear, and even if you know about some of the more famous adult bits, you probably didn't catch them all.

 Jessica's Booby TrapPhoto: Buena Vista PicturesWhile searching Jessica for Mr. Acme's last will and testament, one of the weasels reaches down into Jessica's cleavage, where he gets a hand full of bear trap.
-The joke's pretty clear already, but Eddie helpfully puts a button on it by saying, "Nice booby trap."
+The joke's pretty clear already, but Eddie helpfully puts a button on it by saying, "Nice booby trap."2,423246Is this funny?

 Is That a Rabbit in Your Pocket?Photo: Buena Vista PicturesWhile Roger is on the lamb, he accompanies Eddie to Delores's bar.
 But Roger can't just walk around town (he's a wanted man after all), so he hides in Eddie's coat in the most conspicuous way possible.
-If the visual isn't enough, Dolores actually asks, "Is that a rabbit in your pocket or are you just happy to see me?"
+If the visual isn't enough, Dolores actually asks, "Is that a rabbit in your pocket or are you just happy to see me?"1,915277Is this funny?

 The Writing on the WallPhoto: Buena Vista Pictures